alexgeary37/HuriWhakatau/README.md

-Huri Whakatau / Jury Room is an online platform for facilitating discussions with the aim of encouraging a consensus outcome.
+Huri Whakatau / JuryRoom is an online platform for facilitating discussions with the aim of encouraging a consensus outcome.

 npm Libraries used: